Global Privacy Policy

 Starship Technologies Privacy Policy

-Starship Technologies, Inc. and its subsidiaries and affiliates (collectively “Starship,” “us,” “we,” or “our”) are committed to protecting your privacy and providing you with a positive experience while using our websites or services.
+Starship Technologies, Inc. and its subsidiaries and affiliates (collectively “Starship,” “us,” “we,” or “our”) are committed to protecting your privacy and providing you with a positive experience while using our websites and services.

 What data do we collect?

 Starship only collects personal information for an appropriate lawful reason.
-We use, process and share it only for the purposes for which it was collected.
+We use, process, and share it only for the purposes for which it was collected.
+Types of data we may process include but are not limited to the following:

 + Information You Provide to Us